xizon/fullstack-nextjs-app-template/README.md

 #### 2. Configure WebSockets with Envoy Proxy

+> The file path of the WebSocket service is `./backend/server-socket.js`

 TLS termination is handled at the Envoy Proxy, ensuring secure communication between the browser and the proxy.
 Here’s the simple configuration block you need within the HttpConnectionManager section to enable WebSocket support:

 [check out here](https://www.envoyproxy.io/docs/envoy/latest/start/sandboxes/websocket)